-Power comes from GM's best V6 engine, the 'high feature' dual-overhead cam 3.6-liter, which it puts out 281 horsepower.
-In the LTZ, the engine breathes better thanks to dual exhaust, which raises output to 288 horsepower.
+Power comes from GM's dual-overhead cam 3.6-liter V6, which makes 281 horsepower.
+In the LTZ, the engine has dual exhaust, which raises output to 288 horsepower.
 Coupled to a six-speed automatic transmission, the V6 motivates the Traverse quite ably.
-Throttle response is linear, with smooth tip-in.
-Shifts are also smooth, but the transmission is sometimes too willing to shift to the next gear, leaving you wanting for power when that blue-haired lady moves over to let you pass.
+Throttle response is predictable and smooth.
+Shifts are also smooth, but the transmission is sometimes too willing to shift to the next gear, leaving you wanting more power when you need it for passing or hills.

-Towing capacity is 5200 pounds, which means light boats, maybe a car.
-Truck-based SUVs such as the Chevrolet Tahoe or TrailBlazer, Explorer or Expedition, Nissan Armada, or Toyota Sequoia can tow up to 9000 pounds, making them superior for bigger boats, heavier car trailers, and enclosed trailers.
+Towing capacity is 5,200 pounds, which means light boats, or maybe a car on a trailer.
+Truck-based SUVs such as the Chevrolet Tahoe or TrailBlazer, Explorer or Expedition, Nissan Armada, or Toyota Sequoia can tow up to 9,000 pounds, making them better for towing bigger boats, heavier car trailers and enclosed trailers.
 Given the Traverse's pleasant road manners and efficient use of interior space, the extra towing capacity is the main reason to buy one of those larger truck-based alternatives.

-The Chevy Traverse and its Saturn, GMC, and Buick cousins are excellent family vehicles, and the Traverse is the most reasonably priced of the bunch.
-If you're buying a family mover, these vehicles are cooler than a minivan and more practical and efficient than a truck-based SUV.
+The Chevy Traverse is an excellent family vehicles and is reasonably priced.
+If you're buying a family mover, these vehicles are more stylish than a minivan and more practical and efficient than a truck-based SUV.
 In fact, they make truck-based SUVs practically unnecessary for anyone who doesn't need the extra towing capacity.